riosee2415/instagram-clone/README.md

 # instagram-clone

 instagram clone only html and css

+# Instagram Clone For HTML Study.